Luchixiang/EMDiffuse/README.md

 `gpu` denotes the GPU devices to be used during training.
 Multiple GPU training is supported.

-Both the model's state and its training metrics are automatically saved within a newly created directory, `./experiments/train_EMDiffuse-r_time` as logged above.
-Here, `time` is a placeholder for the actual timestamp when the training session begins, ensuring each training session is uniquely identifiable.
-Furthermore, you can look at the predictions for some validation images, which can help recognize problems early on.
+Both the model's state and its training metrics are automatically saved within a newly created directory, `./experiments/train_EMDiffuse-r_time`, as logged above.
+Here, `time` is a placeholder for the actual timestamp when the training session begins.

 ### Inference